TITLE OF COURSE AND COURSE NUMBER:

 - investigate those major legal documents which determine the “de jure” and the “de facto” status of black men and women in the Diaspora.

 - evaluate the impact of gender and race/ethnicity on the legal system in North America.

 - investigate several models for social change that seek to eliminate racism in North America.

 STUDENT LEARNING OUTCOMES:

-TOPICAL OUTLINE OF THE COURSE CONTENT
+TOPICAL OUTLINE FOR COURSE CONTENT:

-GUIDELINES/SUGGESTIONS FOR TEACHING METHODS AND STUDENT LEARNING ACTIVITIES:
+SUGGESTED TEACHING METHODS AND STUDENT LEARNING ACTIVIES:

 Small group discussions

 Grades will be determined by evaluations of the course requirements.
 For example, journal entries could count for 20% of the grade; exams could count for 40% of the grade; review questions could count for 20% of the grade; and attendance and participation could count for 20% of the grade.